Trends and Technology

 One of the most exciting innovations is enterprises offering access to better, less expensive financing to suppliers that hit ESG targets — for example, improving their carbon footprint, which also helps buyers meet their goals for Scope 3 carbon reduction.

-These types of incentives recognise that it costs suppliers to adapt their operations, and they show that enterprises are willing to offer meaningful help.
+These types of incentives recognize that it costs suppliers to adapt their operations, and they show that enterprises are willing to offer meaningful help.

 Smart procurement teams not only are asking suppliers to report on their ESG performance but also are supporting them in making the transition.
-As one C2FO customer put it, “Think like a doctor, not the police,” said Colin Sharp, C2FO’s executive vice president for international.
+As one C2FO customer put it, “Think like a doctor, not the police,” said Colin Sharp, C2FO’s chief sales officer.

 Embrace digital transformation